Four Ways Lean Supports DEI and DEI Supports Lean

 Lean and DEI achieve results when both are engaged together.

 Your company is committed to its diversity, equity, and inclusion (DEI) program.
-But how DEI can increase teamwork and productivity once the audits, training, and facilitation sessions have been completed?
+But how can DEI increase teamwork and productivity once the audits, training, and facilitation sessions have been completed?
 The answer lies in integrating the DEI effort within the “everyday work” people are doing.

 Lean provides a systematic approach to eliminating wastes (defects, waiting time, transportation/motion, inventory, processing, overproduction, inferior methods, underutilized human talent) by focusing on what adds value to a process and eliminating what does not.

 DEI helps organizations become more resilient, creative, and competitive by opening itself to people of different backgrounds and perspectives.